 Business process simulation is a tool for the analysis of business processes to measure performance, test process design, identify bottlenecks, test changes, and find how a process operates in different environmental conditions with different datasets.

 Business process transformation is a term that means radically changing a series of actions needed to meet a specific business goal.
 This is aimed at ensuring that a company’s employees, goals, processes, and technologies align with each other.

 The Business process flow is a representation of the process that you’re creating.
 It usually looks like a form or flow chart.
 Every business process flow is composed of stages, and inside each stage, there are fields (or steps) to complete.

-Business process monitoring is the active monitoring of processes and activity to help management gain insight into important transactions and processes within an enterprise.
-This helps management understand how their processes are functioning, and if they’re aligned with the company’s business goals.
+Business process monitoring is the active monitoring of processes and activities to help management gain insight into important transactions and processes within an enterprise.
+This helps management understand how their processes are functioning and if they’re aligned with the company’s business goals.